Military demarcation line: Demarcation on land

 The MDL between the North (left) and South (right), marked by a concrete slab between the conference buildings on JSA.

 The DMZ runs near the 38th parallel, covering roughly 248 km.
 American and South Korean soldiers patrol this line along the South Korean side while North Korean soldiers patrol along the North Korean side.

 In Korean, the line is called the Hyujeonseon (휴전선), meaning "armistice line".
 It is also sometimes called the Gunsa Bungye-seon (군사분계선), which literally means "military demarcation line".
-However, in colloquial usage, the dividing line is more often called the Sampalseon (삼팔선, "38th parallel"), a name likely coined at the end of World War II, when it would have been an accurate description of the North-South border.
+However, in colloquial usage, the dividing line is more often called the Sampalseon (삼팔선, "3–8 Line") after the 38th parallel, a name likely coined at the end of World War II, when it would have been an accurate description of the North-South border.

 The line itself is marked off by a series of 1,292 identical signs which are placed at intervals across the peninsula.
 The north facing side of the signs are written in Korean and Chinese, and in Korean and English on the south facing side.
 The signs are now aging and rusting.